Oral Cancer Screening – Acworth, GA

 Detect Cancerous Cells Early

 The American Dental Association recommends you visit your dentist at least twice a year for a cleaning and checkup, but did you know there’s another reason for routine appointments?
 Your preventive visits are essential for more than just keeping your teeth and gums healthy.
-They also allow Dr. Hamel to monitor your smile for signs of oral cancer.
+They also allow our doctors to monitor your smile for signs of oral cancer.
 Although you may not think you’re at risk, nearly 50,000 people are diagnosed with it annually.
 You can benefit from the power of early detection with an oral cancer screening.

 What is Oral Cancer?